koparasy/Mneme/README.md

 other cmake packages to find the LLVMPass by using `find_package(RR)`.

-## Example uses
+### Example uses

 Please check the ([RAJA](./examples/raja_vec_add//README.md)) and the cuda ([Native](./examples/native_cuda_vec_add/README.md)) examples.

-## Limitations and Known Issues
+### Limitations and Known Issues

-- RecordReplay requires all application libraries to use share-linkage (*.so*) as RecordReplay uses `LD_PRELOAD` to overwrite the behavior of cuda memory calls.
+- Mneme requires all application libraries to use share-linkage (*.so*) as Mneme uses `LD_PRELOAD` to overwrite the behavior of cuda memory calls.
-- RecordReplay currently supports only recording executions on the default stream.
+- Mneme currently supports only recording executions on the default stream.
 We are working on supporting multiple streams.
-- RecordReplay is tested with cuda@11.6 for NVIDIA and with ROCm@6.2
+- Mneme is tested with cuda@11.6 for NVIDIA and with ROCm@6.2
-- RecordReplay requires a modern clang/LLVM installation and is being developed with LLVM@18.
+- Mneme requires a modern clang/LLVM installation and is being developed with LLVM@18.

-## Environmental Variables Controlling Recording:
+### Environmental Variables Controlling Recording:

 - `RR_SYMBOLS` An environmental variable specyfing which kernels need to be recorded.
 The variable sets the function name of the kernel (mangled).
 Multiple functions can be separated by comma.
 - `RR_FILE` The JSON file to store the record database metadata.
 If not provided the default name is `record_replay.json`